 The Slovenian Istria district runs along the coast of the Gulf of Trieste starting at the Italian Border then going through Izola, Piran, Sečovlje and all the way to the Croatian border.
 This is the warmest district in Slovenia, marked by the proximity of the Adriatic sea.
 The most prominent variety in the area is Refosco.

 The terrain along the coast is comprised of a series of cliffs and river valleys cutting through the stone.
-This is a district with the largest number of sunny days in time of vegetation, which is evident in the resulting wine.
-The grapes contain an astounding amount of sugar and little acid, which makes for wine with high alcohol levels and low acidity.
-Along with other compounds this results in warm, highly mineral wines with long aftertastes.
+This is a district with the largest number of sunny days in a time of vegetation, which is evident in the resulting wine.
+The grapes contain an astounding amount of sugar and little acid, which makes for a wine with high alcohol levels and low acidity.
+Along with other compounds, this results in warm, highly mineral wines with long aftertastes.